Agentnumber47/Coronavirus-Stats/README.md

 ## Colorblind or Black-and-White Mode:

 Hate or can't see colors well?
 I got you!
 Just run 'run-bw.py' instead.

+Wear a mask.